the-strawhecker-group/aim/docs/README.md

 ### Quickstart

-After you've [acquired an Access Token](#obtain-an-access-token), we'll start with a few simple API calls.
+After you've [acquired an ID Token](#obtain-an-id-token), we'll start with a few simple API calls.
 The calls will use `curl` for demonstration, but of course, any HTTP client will do.
 In these examples, `BASE_URL` is set to <code class="warehouse-url"></code>.
 Any query results are for demonstration only and do not represent real values.

 ```
 # Inspect all attributes.
 Note the rich metadata describing the data type, filter config and values, among other things.
 These attributes determine how the data can be filtered and grouped.
-curl -H "Authorization: Bearer $ACCESS_TOKEN" \
+curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/attribute/"

 # Inspect all metrics.
 You'll notice that metrics have "availability" metadata describing what attributes and normalizations they support.
-curl -H "Authorization: Bearer $ACCESS_TOKEN" \
+curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/metric/"

 # Let's run a few queries to pull out some volume data:
-curl -H "Authorization: Bearer $ACCESS_TOKEN" \
+curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/query?metrics=volume&filter=date=2018-01"
 # [
 #   {